CrowdStrike/logscale-community-content/README.md

 - **[Misc-Content](Misc-Content)**: scripts, lookup files, etc.

 - **[Vendor-Packages](Vendor-Content)**: vendor packages used by the SE team.
 This is not a replacement for the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).
-The packages tend to be much more complete than individual dashboards, queries, alerts, etc.
+These packages tend to be much more complete than individual dashboards, queries, alerts, etc.

 - **[Vendor-Content](Vendor-Packages)**: queries, dashboards, alerts, etc grouped by vendor.